TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 This is a basic tutorial about templating with TYPO3 Fluid and TypoScript.
 We assume you have an installed and working TYPO3 CMS version 8 or higher.
-You should also be familiar with the general principles chapter in the typo3.org :ref:`Getting Started Tutorial <t3start:start>` document, and the content elements and pages chapters in :ref:`TYPO3 Tutorial for Editors <t3editors:start>`.
+You should also be familiar with the general principles chapter in the typo3.org :doc:`Getting Started Tutorial <t3start:Index>` document, and the content elements and pages chapters in :doc:`TYPO3 Tutorial for Editors <t3editors:Index>`.

 This tutorial will have you create pages and templates; but after the minimal designs, it will assume you want to generate your own content elements for